dylnhoang/Excelsior/README_Excelsior.md

 - Add authentication and per-user file isolation using Supabase or JWT (Spring Boot)
 - Write unit + integration tests for every route and service layer
 - Dockerize for full backend deployment and dev consistency

+🧑‍💻 Author

+Created by Dylan Hoang for Project Excelsior 🚀